mako-framework/docs/08_learn_more/00_file_system.md

 $contents = $this->fileSystem->get('/foo/bar.txt');
 ```

 The `put` method puts the provided contents to the file.
-There's an optional third parameter that will set an exclusive write lock if set to TRUE.
+There's an optional third parameter that will set an exclusive write lock if set to `true`.

 ```
 $this->fileSystem->put('/foo/bar.txt', 'hello, world!');
 ```

 The `prepend` method will prepend the provided contents to the file.
-There's an optional third parameter that will set an exclusive write lock if set to TRUE.
+There's an optional third parameter that will set an exclusive write lock if set to `true`.

 ```
 $this->fileSystem->prepend('/foo/bar.txt', 'hello, world!');
 ```

 The `appendContents` method will append the provided contents to the file.
-There's an optional third parameter that will set an exclusive write lock if set to TRUE.
+There's an optional third parameter that will set an exclusive write lock if set to `true`.

 ```
 $this->fileSystem->append('/foo/bar.txt', 'hello, world!');
 ```

 The `truncate` method will truncate the contents of the file.
-There's an optional second parameter that will set an exclusive write lock if set to TRUE.
+There's an optional second parameter that will set an exclusive write lock if set to `true`.

 ```
 $this->fileSystem->truncate('/foo/bar.txt');